-Overall Assessment of Standard: In general the Unit provides adequate resources and facilities to support the program for Improvement and Rationales:
+Overall Assessment of Standard: In general the Unit provides adequate resources and facilities to support the program

-Summary of Strengths (Areas Addressed at the Target Level): Areas
+Summary of Strengths (Areas Addressed at the Target Level):

 1. The Unit needs to provide more detailed budget information.

 Rationale: No information is provided to show the consistence of support for this program relative to other programs.
 No information is provided on how the budget supports the clinical components of the program.